 2.6 Skewness and the Mean, Median, and Mode

 Looking at the distribution of data can reveal a lot about the relationship between the mean, the median, and the mode.
 There are three types of distributions.
-A right (or positive) skewed distribution has a shape like Figure 2.12.
-A left (or negative) skewed distribution has a shape like Figure 2.13.
-A symmetrical distrubtion looks like Figure 2.11.
+A left (or negative) skewed distribution has a shape like Figure 2.12.
+A right (or positive) skewed distribution has a shape like Figure 2.13.
+A symmetrical distribution looks like Figure 2.11.

 2.7 Measures of the Spread of the Data

 The standard deviation can help you calculate the spread of data.
 There are different equations to use if are calculating the standard deviation of a sample or of a population.